arbor-sim/arbor/doc/python/interconnectivity.rst

 .. class:: connection

-    Describes a connection between two cells, defined by source and target end points (that is pre-synaptic and post-synaptic respectively), a connection weight and a delay time.
+    Describes a connection between two cells, defined by source and target end points (that is presynaptic and postsynaptic respectively), a connection weight, and a delay time.

-    The :attr:`target` does not include the gid of a cell, this is because a :class:`arbor.connection` is bound to the target cell which means that the gid is implicitly known.
+    The :attr:`target` does not include the gid of a cell, this is because a :class:`arbor.connection` is bound to the target cell, which means that the gid is implicitly known.

     .. function:: connection(source, target, weight, delay)